NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A2C
     - Is unblockable
     - Sweep ender is untechable
+- 4A
-- 4A DEF window starts frame 12 and ends frame 33 (animation ends frame 51)
+    - DEF window starts frame 12 and ends frame 33 (animation ends frame 51)
+    - Endlag is grabbable
 - Act4A is unblockable and drains chakra
 - 8B
     - High crushes on frame 6